XarisA/CaffeinePP/README.md

 - Command Line options.
 - Settings and timer settings.
 - Gui version with system tray.
+- A fancy icon.

 # Download

-You can downoad the latest release from [here!](https://github.com/XarisA/CaffeinePP/releases/latest)
+You can download the latest release from [here!](https://github.com/XarisA/CaffeinePP/releases/latest)

+# Requirements

+caffeine++ just like any other c++ application needs microsoft visual c++ redistributables to run.
+You can download latest x86 package from [here.](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

 # License